unxmaal/irix_ansible/README.md

 ansible-vault encrypt group_vars/default/vault.yml --vault-password-file ~/.vault_pass.txt
 ```

+Examine and modify the inventory.ini to match your requirements.

 Run the bootstrap playbook on a system that has just been installed.
 It expects the root password to be blank.

 This playbook will
   * create an 'ansible' user
   * copy several bundles via ftp
   * install wget, python, and openssh
   * start sshd

 ```
 ansible-playbook -i inventory.ini bootstrap.yml --vault-password-file ~/.vault_pass.txt
 ```

 Examine and modify the master_setup playbook to your liking, then run it.
+You can comment out unneeded roles.

 The master_setup playbook currently
   * installs nekodeps